epatyukova/Disorder-MC/README.md

 ## Citation

-I suggested the idea of the paper, wrote this paper and the code during my time at Rosseinsky group.
-However, due to the conflict with management and disagreement over the correct way to calculate the entropy, I had to take my name from the list of co-authors.
-And due to complains of my former co-authros, I am not allowed to share the correct version of the paper.
+Unfortunately, due to the actions of the University of Liverpool on behave of one of my previous co-authors, I can't share the full version of the correct paper.
+Science should be open, but it is not.

-The paper was published in Journal of Applied Crystallography:
+The paper which was published in Journal of Applied Crystallography:

 ```
 @article{patyukova2024disorder,